Penalty fare: History and legal status

-Penalty fares were first introduced on British Rail's Network SouthEast services under the British Rail (Penalty Fares) Act 1989.
+Penalty fares were first introduced on British Rail's Network SouthEast services under the British Rail (Penalty Fares) Act 1989 (c. xvii).
 Over time they have been extended to cover many parts of the National Rail network.
 Initially the penalty fare was set at £10 or twice the full single fare to the next station (whichever was higher) in addition to the full single fare for the rest of the journey.
-This was raised to £20 in 2005, and to £100 in 2023.
+This was raised to £20 in 2005, and to £100 for England only in 2023.

-Penalty fares on the National Rail network are legally based on section 130 of the Railways Act 1993.
+Penalty fares on the National Rail network are legally based on section 130 of the Railways Act 1993 (c.
+43).
 The rules which govern the application of penalty fares are the Penalty Fares Rules 2002.
 Under these rules any passenger found to be without a valid ticket can be issued a penalty fare irrespective of whether it was their intent to travel without paying.